Going Under Game Cover

 • “The game does this for the first 4-6 hours, at which point you will finally feel the gameplay fatigue kicking in, with the story being unable to stop it.”

-The graphics of "Going Under" are widely praised for their unique and vibrant art style, which cleverly parodies the soulless corporate aesthetics prevalent in modern tech culture.
-Players appreciate the colorful, cartoonish visuals that enhance the game's humorous narrative, although some note that the simplistic design can lead to confusion during gameplay.
-Overall, the art style is considered a standout feature, contributing significantly to the game's charm and appeal.
+The graphics of "Going Under" are characterized by a vibrant and unique art style that cleverly parodies the soulless corporate aesthetics prevalent in modern tech culture.
+Players appreciate the colorful, cartoonish visuals and the charming character designs, which enhance the game's humorous narrative and engaging gameplay.
+While some critiques mention that the graphics can occasionally feel cluttered or simplistic, the overall consensus is that the art style significantly contributes to the game's appeal and thematic depth.

 • “The graphics are very slick, as typical of an indie game, but more so they reflect the claymation of such works like the 'Don't Hug Me I'm Scared' aesthetic.”